fnurl/dendron2logseq/README.md

 - **handles blockquotes in lists**

+## Bugfixes

+- 2023-02-23: Fixed bug in regex resulting in aliases not being stripped from internal links.

 ## Data loss

 Although I have done some basic verification of the functionality, but there might be bugs etc. You need to verify that the results the script produces are what you want. **I take NO responsibility for any loss of data.**